Confused About the Symptoms of the Flu or the New Coronavirus? Read Here

 Primary symptoms of the 2019-nCoV include:

 Symptoms can range from mild to severe.
-This often depends on the person’s general health and how strong their immune system is.
+This often depends on the person's general health and how strong their immune system is.
+People older than 60 and those with chronic conditions like diabetes, asthma, emphysema, or kidney and liver problems are at higher risk for a more severe illness.

 How Similar and Different Are the Coronavirus Symptoms Compared to Other Illnesses?